pensjonatus/flash-fiction/blog/my-secret.md

 ---
-title: 'My Secret'
+title: My Secret
 date: '2017-06-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I have a little secret, and I will tell you.